soundio/sequence-json/README.md

     [time, duration, "note", number, velocity]

+A <code>"control"</code> event must have the data values <code>number</code> in the range 0-127, and <code>value</code> as a float in the range 0-1.
+Values outside this range are acceptable, but may be lost if converted to MIDI.

+    [time, duration, "control", number, value]

+It can also carry an optional string describing an automation curve.
+A curve should cause
+<code>value</code> to ramp to the new value at <code>time</code>.

+    [time, duration, "control", number, value, "exponential"]

+A <code>"pitch"</code> event must have the data value <code>semitones</code>, a float in the range -2 to 2.

+    [time, duration, "pitch", semitones]

+It can also carry an optional string describing an automation curve.
+A curve should cause
+<code>semitones</code> to ramp to the new value at <code>time</code>.

+    [time, duration, "pitch", semitones, "exponential"]

 A <code>"chord"</code> event must have a string that represents the current key centre and mode:

     [time, duration, "chord", symbol]